dbierer/php-class-notes/php-i-may-2023.md

 	foreach ($contents as $num => $line) {
 		if (strpos($line, $search) !== FALSE) {
 			echo $fn .
 PHP_EOL;
-			printf("%4d : %s\n", $num, $line);
+			printf('%4d : %s\n', $num, $line);
 		}
 	}
 }
 ```
-Example from the "f" labs:
+Example from the 'f' labs:
 ```
 <?php
 $path = __DIR__;
 $filename = $path . '/Text3.txt';
-// open in "append" mode
+// open in 'append' mode
-// add "+" if you need to later read the file as well
+// add '+' if you need to later read the file as well
 $handler = fopen($filename, 'a+');
 if (!$handler) {
 	echo 'Cannot open file.';